- Search The Registry

 *The Society of Merchant Ventures is celebrated on this date in 1442.
 They are a British charitable organization in the English city of Bristol.

 The society can be traced back to a 13th-century guild that funded the voyage of John Cabot to Canada.
-The society its first Royal Charter in 1552 and for centuries had almost been synonymous with the government of Bristol, especially Bristol Harbor.
+The society had its first Royal Charter in 1552 and for centuries had almost been synonymous with the government of Bristol, especially Bristol Harbor.
 In recent times, society's activities have centered on charitable agendas.
 The Society played a part in the development of Bristol.
 A Guild of Merchants was founded in Bristol by the 13th century and swiftly became active in civic life.
 It funded John Cabot's voyage of discovery to Newfoundland in 1497.
-Since the British involvement in slavery through the Middle Passage, society has enabled the progress of that industry.
+Since the British involvement in slavery through the Middle Passage, society has enabled industry progress.

 In 1694, the Merchant Venturers Society petitioned parliament against the monopoly held by the Royal African Company in the slave trade, leading to the ending of this monopoly in 1698.
-The society in its current form was established by Edward VI granting the society a monopoly on Bristol's sea trade.
+The society in its current form was established by Edward VI, granting the society a monopoly on Bristol's sea trade.
 The society remained in effective control of Bristol's harbor until 1809.
-Further charters were granted by Charles I, Charles II, and Elizabeth II.
+Charles I, Charles II, and Elizabeth II were granted further charters.
 The society's members were active in the English colonization of North America, helping to establish the Bristol's Hope and Cuper's Cove settlements in Newfoundland.
 During the eighteenth century, one-quarter of the individual members of the Society were to be directly involved in the slave trade with such prominent Bristol slave traders as Michael Becher, John Duckenfield, and Isaac Hobhouse.

-In 1733 the Society of Merchant Venturers of Bristol petitioned the General Lighthouse Authority, Trinity House, for an actual lighthouse, but the petition failed but negotiations resumed in 1736 when 60 soldiers drowned after their vessel crashed on the Wolves rocks near Flat Holm.
-The construction of the tower finished in 1737 and it began operating on March 25, 1738.
-In the 19th century, the Society helped to fund the building of the Clifton Suspension Bridge and members of the society helped to establish the Great Western Railway.
-In the 1860s the Society acted with the Bristol Corporation to put Clifton Down and the adjoining Durdham Down under the control of a single Downs Committee.
+In 1733 the Society of Merchant Venturers of Bristol petitioned the General Lighthouse Authority, Trinity House, for an actual lighthouse.
+Still, the petition failed, but negotiations resumed in 1736 when 60 soldiers drowned after their vessel crashed on the Wolves rocks near Flat Holm.
+The tower's construction finished in 1737 and began operating on March 25, 1738.
+In the 19th century, the Society helped to fund the building of the Clifton Suspension Bridge, and members of the society helped to establish the Great Western Railway.
+In the 1860s, the Society acted with the Bristol Corporation to put Clifton Down and the adjoining Durdham Down under the control of a single Downs Committee.
 Alderman Proctor's Drinking Fountain on Clifton Down was built in 1872 by G and H Godwin in a Gothic Revival style to commemorate the Society's presentation in 1861 of "certain rights over Clifton Down made to the citizens" of Bristol.

-An article in local magazine Venue, in 2002, claimed that many members were not active in charity.
-However, the society says that the qualification for potential members is being "prominent in their sphere of business and active in the charitable or public life of the area".
+An article in the local magazine Venue in 2002 claimed that many members were not active in charity.
+However, the society says that the qualification for potential members is being "prominent in their sphere of business and active in the charitable or public life of the area."
 There were no female full members of the society until 2003 (though Margaret Thatcher had earlier been made an honorary member), and no non-white members until 2020 when Marti Burgess, a partner at Bevan Brittan, was appointed.
-Venue claimed that the Merchant Venturers control 12 charities and 40 trust funds, and also a private unlimited company, SMV Investments, that has major investments in defense contracting, tobacco, genetically modified agriculture, and the petroleum industry.
+Venue claimed that the Merchant Venturers control 12 charities and 40 trust funds, and a private unlimited company, SMV Investments, has major investments in defense contracting, tobacco, genetically modified agriculture, and the petroleum industry.